Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Synthetic Graph Generator

 Since we aim to address fine-grained analysis on GNNs for node classification, graph generators that we adopt need to satisfy two requirements; 1) generating graphs in which nodes are associated with attributes and labels, and 2) flexibly controlling the characteristics of generated graphs.

 We adopt \texttt{GenCAT} graph generator~\cite{maekawa2021gencat}, the only method satisfying the above two requirements.
 Current state-of-the-art methods \cite{abbe2017community,wang2021fastsgg} fail to support either of the requirements satisfied by GenCAT.
-A recent work \texttt{FastSGG} \cite{wang2021fastsgg} efficiently generates trillion-scale graphs but cannot flexibly control edge connections between classes, i.e., it fails to capture the second characteristics discussed in Section~\ref{ssec:dataset_limitation}.
-Another example is \texttt{SBM} \cite{abbe2017community} which does not generate graphs similar to real-world graphs as shown in \cite{maekawa2021gencat} and does not support attribute generation, i.e., it fails to capture the third characteristics.
+A recent work \texttt{FastSGG} \cite{wang2021fastsgg} efficiently generates trillion-scale graphs but cannot flexibly control edge connections between classes, i.e., it fails to capture the second characteristic discussed in Section~\ref{ssec:dataset_limitation}.
+Another example is \texttt{SBM} \cite{abbe2017community} which does not generate graphs similar to real-world graphs as shown in \cite{maekawa2021gencat} and does not support attribute generation, i.e., it fails to capture the third characteristic.
+Also, cSBM \cite{deshpande2018contextual} is used to generate synthetic graphs to evaluate GNNs in \cite{chien2021adaptive}.
+However, cSBM focuses on the simple case where there are two classes in a graph.
+Hence, it is not suitable for comprehensive evaluation since real-world graphs have various numbers of classes.

-GenCAT is the state-of-the-art attributed graph generator which allows users to flexibly control the four characteristics of generated graphs which we discussed in Section~\ref{ssec:dataset_limitation}.
+GenCAT is the state-of-the-art attributed graph generator that allows users to flexibly control the four characteristics of generated graphs which we discussed in Section~\ref{ssec:dataset_limitation}.
 Since GenCAT captures the relationship between classes, attributes, and topology, the attributes and topology in generated graphs share the class structure.
-Also, GenCAT can simulate the existing generators SBM without any modifications of GenCAT itself.
+Also, GenCAT can simulate the existing generator SBM without any modifications of GenCAT itself.
 Please see more detailed and precise procedures in \cite{maekawa2021gencat}.